pszonkadonk/cognitive-finance/README.md

-# Node.js Hello World Sample
+# Node.js Cognitive Finance Application

 This application demonstrates a simple, reusable Node.js web application based on the Express framework.